jundalisay/superbnetlify/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-23.md

 ---
-title: "The Science of Physics"
+title: "The Science of Physics and Avicenna"
 description: "This investigates bodies from the point of view of the motion and stationariness which attach to them"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"